Here’s how this post is organized:

 Let’s read these 82 CSV files into a Dask DataFrame.

-Reading multiple files into a pandas DataFrame must be done sequentially and requires more code as described in this blog post.
+Reading multiple files into a pandas DataFrame must be done sequentially and requires more code.
 Here’s the pandas syntax:

 Parallel I/O is a huge strength of Dask compared to pandas. pandas is designed for read / write operations with single files. pandas does not scale well with multiple files.
 Dask is designed to perform I/O in parallel and is more performant than pandas for operations with multiple files.